filipecalegario/awesome-generative-ai/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Make sure your reference is on the right section/category
-- And this as well
+- And that it is adequately formatted: a link followed by a colon and a brief description
-- And don't forget to check this
+- And don't forget to maintain the reverse chronological order, placing new references on the top of the section list

 Thank you for your suggestions!

 ## Updating your PR